Home equity and HELOC: Refinance or combine

 The HELOAN usually carries a fixed rate.
-It delivers a lump sum at closing, and you repay the loan in equal monthly installments.Click to see today's rates (Sep 24th, 2017)
+It delivers a lump sum at closing, and you repay the loan in equal monthly installments.Verify your new rate (Nov 23rd, 2017)

 What happens with some HELOC borrowers is that they max out their credit lines during the drawing period and just make the minimum payment.
 But when the drawing period ends, the entire balance must be repaid over the remaining term of the loan.